sueszli/blog/choosing a language.md

 ## conclusion

-1. **JavaScript/TypeScript**

-      - around [65% of js devs also use node.js](https://2022.stateofjs.com/en-US/usage/#what_do_you_use_js_for). it's unclear whether the node users alone still outnumber python users.
-      - performance difference to java and go becomes really noticable as you scale up.
-      - node `worker_threads` are closer to lightweight processes than threads. each have their own v8 engine and event loop instance.

-2. **Python** ⭐
+1. **Python** ⭐

       - low performance is very noticeable. frequently 10-100x slower than node. this will change soon, as a lot of work is being put into removing the GIL.
       - new superset languages are being developed for simd like “mojo”.
       - has great interopt with c/c++.

+2. **JavaScript/TypeScript**

+      - around [65% of js devs also use node.js](https://2022.stateofjs.com/en-US/usage/#what_do_you_use_js_for). i don't think that the node.js users outnumber python users.
+      - performance difference to java and go becomes really noticable as you scale up.
+      - node `worker_threads` are closer to lightweight processes than threads. each have their own v8 engine and event loop instance.

-3. **Java** ⭐
+3. **Java**

       - catching up with projects like graalvm, quarkus and loom.